THHHomas/SuperUDF/README.md

 of course, you can use the pretrained weight in `data/checkpoint256.pth`.

  How to generate the `data/test.h5` is still a problem.
 In short, we randomly sample 10000 points on the mesh and obtain the sign of SDF according to the normal orientation.
 Later, we will add the code.
-We upgrade the mesh extraction network mentioned in paper.
-We add several more layers and design more carefully, so the noise near the boundary is less.